 Though teachers will cultivate talent when they see it, the purpose of the program is not to discover the next Pablo Picasso or Romare Bearden.
 Art with a Heart instead uses art as a vehicle to teach job skills to students, many of whom have never filled out a job application or looked an interviewer in the eye.
 The program also allows teens to express themselves through visual art, an opportunity they may not get during the school year.
 With the increasing focus on improving reading and math achievement,\ many students nationwide-not just in Baltimore-no longer have the chance to draw, paint, or sculpt.
 The economic downturn has also made the arts even less of a priority.
 Budget cuts have forced districts to scrap art classes and many other extracurricular activities that keep students engaged in school.
-In Baltimore, Art with a Heart's Summer Job Program provides the enrichment-not to mention the paycheck-that most youth here desperately need.
+In Baltimore, Art with a Heart's Summer Job Program pro<image> that ambition.
+Art, however, would allow her to share the pleasure of self-expression.